shysanira-ai/VPE-using-Agents/README.md

    - Replace standard rules and spaCy NER with a local llama3 or mistral model queried via Ollama to handle even more complex semantic instructions and intent parsing.
 2. **True Waveform UI**:
    - Integrate an interactive canvas wave visualizer on the Voice Entry tab to show active recording inputs in real time.
-3. **Advanced FX Broker APIs**:
-   - For multi-currency payments, hook the pipeline into real-time forex rate APIs to execute automatic conversions before checking debtor balances.
-4. **Biometric Voice Signature Validation**:
-   - Add speaker identification verification to authorize transactions based on the voice pattern of the user.